inferno-framework/inferno-framework.github.io/docs/writing-tests/fhir-validation.md

 ```

 ### Performing Additional Validation
-Additional resource validation can be done using the
+If you want to perform validation steps in addition to the FHIR validation,
-`perform_additional_validation` method in the validator definition.
-This method
+you can use the `perform_additional_validation` method in the validator definition.
+The method
-can be used multiple times in a single validator definition to add multiple
+can also be used multiple times in a single validator definition to add multiple
-additional validation steps.
+validation steps.
 To add additional validation messages, the block in
 this method must return a single Hash with a `type` and `message`, or an Array
 of Hashes with those keys.
 If the block returns `nil`, no new messages are
 added.
 The resource is considered invalid if any messages with a `type` of